swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 ## Expose the class through a module

+This article exposes your C++ to Swift with a module map.
+It's the standard mechanism on macOS, Linux, and Windows, and it also works in Xcode.

 Swift imports C++ as a _module_, the unit Swift brings in with `import`, and a module map is how you present a set of C++ headers to Swift as one importable unit.

 The module name can't replicate an existing Swift import, type, or the name of your class.
 In this example, the class is called `Error`, so rename the module `ErrorLib` to keep it distinct from Swift's `Error`.